JJJ/brutus/README.md

 # Brutus
 Brutus is your bouncer; your muscle; your protector &amp; defender

 Brutus is a WordPress plugin designed to protect the `wp-login.php` file of your installation against brute-force attacks.

-It does this by assigning each anonymous visitor to your site a unique ID in a cookie (which is good for 24 hours) and is used to generate something called a nonce.
-These nonces are used to confirm that requests to `wp-login.php` were initialized by a person who is physically browsing around your site vs. an automated script trying to brute-force its way through.
-Any request that fails the nonce check is bounced back to the `network_home_url()` of your site.
+It does this by:

+1. assigning each anonymous visitor to your site a unique ID in a cookie (which is good for 24 hours) and is used to generate something called a nonce
+2. Nonces are used to confirm that requests to `wp-login.php` were initialized by a person who is physically browsing around your site vs. an automated script trying to brute-force its way through
+3. Any request that fails the nonce check is bounced back to the `network_home_url()` of your site.

 ## Signing in